This post may contain affiliate links. Please see my disclosure policy for details.

 How long did it take to build the Pyramids?

 The latest theory is it took two decades to complete the Great Pyramid, the last and only surviving ancient wonder, with an army of around 100,000 slaves.

 The second and third Pyramids of Giza are called, Chephren and Mycerinus.
 These were built by Pharoah Khafre (who also built the Sphinx) and Pharaoh Menkaure.

-There’s actually 9 Pyramids in total.
+There are actually 9 Pyramids in total.
 The others six are smaller ones.
-Giza are the most famous, but across Egypt they’ve discovered over 138 Pyramids!
+Giza is the most famous, but across Egypt, they’ve discovered over 138 Pyramids!

 Who were the Pyramids built for?